Community Collaboratives

 Why Collaboratives Matter

-• Equity Focused: Centers historically marginalized communities
+• Equity Centered: Ensures solutions reflect and serve historically marginalized communities

 Active Collaboratives